 - The Gospel According to St. Matthew, a 1964 Italian film with the dialogue ripped straight from Matthew.

-- The Greatest Story Ever Told, an 1965 Epic Movie with starring Max von Sydow.
+- The Greatest Story Ever Told, a 1965 Epic Movie with starring Max von Sydow.

-- Monty Python's Life of Brian gives him a bit part in the beginning, and features a man whose life parallels his to an extent.
+- Monty Python's Life of Brian gives him a bit part in the beginning (reciting the Sermon on the Mount), and features a man whose life parallels his to an extent.

 - The Nativity Story